T-54/T-55: Prototypes

 Efforts to fit the 100 mm gun to the T-44 demonstrated that small changes to the design would greatly improve the combination.
 The main issue was a larger turret ring, which suggested slightly enlarging the hull.
 A prototype of the new design, about 40 cm longer and only 10 cm wider, was completed in 1945.
-This model looked almost identical to the original T-44, albeit with a much larger gun.
+This model looked almost identical to the original T-44, albeit with a larger gun.

-In testing, there were several drawbacks that needed correcting and many alterations that had to be made to the vehicle's design.
+Testing revealed several drawbacks that needed correcting and many alterations that had to be made to the vehicle's design.
 It was decided to begin serial production of the new vehicle and the vehicle officially entered service in April 1946.
 It would go into production in Nizhny Tagil in 1947 and Kharkiv in 1948.

 T-54

 Production of the initial series of T-54s began slowly as 1,490 modifications were made.
 The Red Army received a tank that was superior to World War II designs and theoretically better than the newest tanks of potential opponents.
 The 100 mm gun fired BR-412 series full-calibre APHE ammunition, which had superior penetration ability when compared to the T-34 that it replaced.

 The serial production version, designated T-54-1, differed from the second T-54 prototype.
 It had thicker hull armour (80 mm on the sides, 30 mm on the roof and 20 mm on the bottom).
 As production ramped up, quality problems emerged.
 Production was stopped and an improved T-54-2 (Ob'yekt 137R) version was designed.
 Several changes were made and a new turret was fitted.
 The new dome-shaped turret with flat sides was inspired by the turret from the IS-3 heavy tank; it is similar to the later T-54 turret but with a distinctive overhang at the rear.
 It also had a shorter bustle.

 The fender machine guns were removed in favour of a single bow-mounted machine gun.
 The transmission was modernised and the track was widened to 580 mm.
 The T-54-2 entered production in 1949, at Stalin Ural Tank Factory No. 183 (Uralvagonzavod).
 In 1951, a second modernization was made, designated T-54-3 (Ob'yekt 137Sh), which had a new turret without side undercuts, and the new TSh-2-22 telescopic gunner's sight instead of the TSh-20.
-The tank featured the TDA smoke generating system.
+The tank featured the TDA smoke-generating system.
 A command version was built, the T-54K (komandirskiy), with a second R-113 radio.